 Of all of these myths, this is the one that is most strongly held by dentists and, ultimately, the most damaging.
 Most of us believe that reducing the opportunity for crime will result in less crime.
 While this is certainly true for other kinds of criminal behavior (for example, alarms are quite effective at reducing the probability of burglary), this “reduction of opportunity” concept does not transfer well to embezzlement.

 The alarm system does not prevent crime; it simply redirects it to some other victim.
-However, with embezzlement, the victim is predetermined, and what the embezzler can control (and, therefore, what the doctor can influence) is not the choice of victim but rather the methodology employed.
-Reduction of opportunity strategies are expensive either monetarily or in the doctor’s time commitment.
+However, with embezzlement, the victim is predetermined, and what the embezzler can control (and, therefore, what the doctor can influence) is not the choice of their victim but rather the methodology employed.
+Reduction of opportunity strategies are expensive, either monetarily or in the doctor’s time commitment.

 David Harris, MBA, is a licensed private investigator, certified fraud examiner, and the CEO of dental embezzlement examination firm Prosperident.